minio/kes-docs/content/integrations/hashicorp-vault-keystore.md

 ## Using KES with a MinIO Server

-MinIO Server requires KES to set up server-side data encryption.
+MinIO Server requires KES to enable server-side data encryption.

 See the [KES for MinIO instruction guide]({{< relref "/tutorials/kes-for-minio.md" >}}) for additional steps needed to use your new KES Server with a MinIO Server.

 ## Configuration References

-The following section describes each of the Key Encryption Service (KES) configuration settings for using AWS Secrets Manager and AWS Key Management System as the root KMS for Server Side Encryption with KES.
+The following section describes the Key Encryption Service (KES) configuration settings to use Hashicorp Vault Keystore as the root KMS for Server Side Encryption.

 {{< admonition title="MinIO Server Requires Expanded Permissions" type="important" >}}
 Starting with [MinIO Server RELEASE.2023-02-17T17-52-43Z](https://github.com/minio/minio/releases/tag/RELEASE.2023-02-17T17-52-43Z), MinIO requires expanded KES permissions for functionality.